 Furthermore, in certain cases you may be able to use leave under the Family and Medical Leave Act (FMLA).
 The benefit of invoking FMLA leave is that it has a broader definition of family members as defined in CPM-2010-15.

-If you’ve exhausted your sick and annual leave, you could decide to apply for advanced leave during the bereavement process.
 Advanced leave would need to be approved by your supervisor.
-You may also ask your supervisor for other flexibilities, such as the ability to work a different schedule for a period of time or apply for leave without pay (LWOP).
-Your supervisor will ultimate determine whether you can utilize these options.
-However, it is worth asking for these flexibilities if you need them.
+You may also ask your supervisor for other flexibility, such as the ability to work a different schedule for a period of time or apply for leave without pay (LWOP).

 You can use up to 104 hours of sick leave (13 days) for bereavement leave in a calendar year.
 However, this 13 day limit also includes any sick leave taken to care for someone within your immediate family (see this OPM fact sheet).
-Obviously if you were caring for someone with a chronic illness and death, it may be easy to exceed this 13 day limit.
-In that case, you may wish to apply for FMLA leave.
-You may also wish to talk to your supervisor about any other flexibilities that might be available during this time.

 Where can I get more information?